-“So many of them have smart phones, so they have access to social media, but when it comes to accessing jobs, understanding job opportunities, tapping into networks, engaging with the community at large… it becomes a bit challenging if you don’t have the right level of digital literacy and knowledge.”
+“So many of them have smart phones, so they have access to social media.
+But when it comes to accessing jobs, understanding job opportunities, tapping into networks, engaging with the community at large… it becomes a bit challenging if you don’t have the right level of digital literacy and knowledge.”

-ASRC currently supports over 3000 people annually who are seeking asylum, from when they first arrive and they need help talking over the visa process, to navigating accommodation, getting advice about putting their children in schools, finding material aid and legal assistance.
+The ASRC currently supports over 3000 people annually who are seeking asylum, from when they first arrive and need help talking over the visa process, to navigating accommodation, getting advice about putting their children in schools, finding material aid and legal assistance.

 Joining as a Digital Springboard partner means that the ASRC can further enhance their work in meeting the critical unmet needs of people seeking asylum.